 If there are changes to the personal data or other related information that you have provided, you are required to update us accordingly.

 If there is incorrect data collected, we have the right to restrict/terminate the services relationship.

 6. How does the Company take care of the security of your personal data?

-The Company uses appropriate organisational and technical personal data protection measures to protect your personal data from an accidental or unlawful destruction, damage, alteration, and any other unlawful actions.
+The Company uses appropriate organisational and technical personal data protection measures to protect your personal data from accidental or unlawful destruction, damage, alteration, and any other unlawful actions.
 These measures are selected, taking into account the risks to your rights and freedoms as the data subject.

 In this case, the Company ensures strict access control to the personal data processed, only giving access to the Company employees for whom the personal data are necessary to perform their job, and monitoring how the access granted is used.
 The Company protects access to personal data with passwords of the appropriate level and concludes confidentiality agreements with the individuals who have access to your personal data.

 Furthermore, the Company uses a safe cloud-hosted architecture, meaning there are no servers run by us.
 Access to our various databases (e.g., for software development or keeping registries) is limited to our CTO and the development team.
 Specific tasks are restricted to specific departments; for example, the data gathered by cookies is only disposable to the Marketing Department.
-Furthermore, when possible, the Company uses pseudonymization of personal data and encryption of hard-drives, which is practiced throughout the entire Company.
+Furthermore, when possible, the Company uses pseudonymization of personal data and encryption of hard drives, which is practiced throughout the entire Company.
 The Company provides online security as well, such as our Website has an SSL security certificate.
-There is a password policy in place, which protects the data and computers from foreign bodies, as well as the regular checks and backups to ensure recoverability.
-Lastly, we have annual reviews on our policies and activity with regards to privacy and data.
+There is a password policy in place, which protects the data and computers from foreign bodies, as well as regular checks and backups to ensure recoverability.
+Lastly, we have annual reviews on our policies and activity with regard to privacy and data.